weathermaker/bundyfx.github.io/_posts/2016-12-4-dynamic-inventory-with-consul-and-ansible.md

 unzip *.zip
 ```

+You should be able to run `consul` from the container to see the help.

 ### Joining the Cluster

 Once we have Consul installed we can simply join our cluster as a Client by running: